- You Are Here:

 Lee Road Action Plan

-We are nearing completion of the Lee Road Action Plan, a community-driven plan that will create a vision to comprehensively transform the area south of Van Aken Boulevard into a thriving corridor and commercial district that is attractive, walkable, bikeable, and transit-friendly.
-The final plan will include a site plan, an intermodal transportation plan, an urban design and streetscape plan, and an economic development strategy.
-In late 2022 and early 2023, we will be finalizing this multi-pronged plan, which will be reviewed by the City Planning Commission and adopted by City Council.
-Click here to see the most recent planning documents.
+On March 27, 2023, City Council adopted the Lee Road Action Plan, a community-driven plan that creates a vision to comprehensively transform the area south of Van Aken Boulevard into a thriving corridor and commercial district that is attractive, walkable, bikeable, and transit-friendly.
+The final plan includes strategies for transportation, urban design, land use, and economic development.
+The plan documents may be accessed below:

-Sign up to receive email updates about the Lee Road Action Plan.
+Sign up to receive email updates about progress toward implementation of the Lee Road Action Plan.

 Project Overview

-This visionary reinvestment plan will improve connections along Lee Road from the northern residential neighborhoods through the southern civic and commercial areas.
-The Lee Road Action Plan will build on the recommendations of the Economic Development Strategy/Strategic Investment Plan Update and Lee Road Traffic Study & Corridor Plan, study the area south of Van Aken Boulevard and several blocks into the City of Cleveland, and will create the vision to comprehensively transform the area south of Chagrin Boulevard into a thriving corridor and commercial district that is attractive, walkable, bikeable, and transit-friendly.
-It is a community-driven plan that, through robust community engagement, will provide detailed recommendations to address the longstanding need for transportation enhancements and corridor redevelopment, such as traffic calming, access management, neighborhood connections, pedestrian/bike amenities, urban design strategies, and economic development and facilities strategy.
+This visionary reinvestment plan recommends improved connections along Lee Road from the northern residential neighborhoods through the southern civic and commercial areas.
+The Lee Road Action Plan builds on the recommendations of the Economic Development Strategy/Strategic Investment Plan Update and Lee Road Traffic Study & Corridor Plan, focuses on the area south of Van Aken Boulevard and several blocks into the City of Cleveland, and creates the vision to comprehensively transform the area south of Chagrin Boulevard into a thriving corridor and commercial district that is attractive, walkable, bikeable, and transit-friendly.
+It is a community-driven plan that, through robust community engagement, provides detailed recommendations to address the longstanding need for transportation enhancements and corridor redevelopment, and focuses on transportation, economic development, urban design, and land use.

 Existing Conditions and Background